radiac/django-tagulous/README.txt

 Template tags
     {% tagcloud obj.tags %}, using the block contents as a template for each entry
+    {% taglinks obj.tags %}, using the block contents as a template for each link

 Support for heirarchical tags
     Add to tag.Tag.__init__ kwargs: